dieter-wilhelm/apdl-mode/README.md

 With the advent of the modern Ansys GUIs - like \`WorkBench' or
-\`Discovery' - the usage of APDL as a wholesale modelling language has vaned for highly variable tasks which are expensive to script.
+\`Discovery' - the usage of APDL as a wholesale modelling language has waned for highly variable tasks which are expensive to script.
 But, nevertheless, APDL is here to stay: \`WorkBench' operates exclusively the Ansys solver with it!
 It assembles and sends APDL input (.dat) files to the solver.
 For a true understanding of the GUI's inner